kubernetes/examples/guestbook/README.md

 ### Viewing the Frontend Service via `NodePort`

-Once the frontend Service is running, you need to find the IP address to view your Guestbook.
+If you deployed this application to Minikube or a local cluster, you need to find the IP address to view your Guestbook.

 1. Run the following command to get the IP address for the frontend Service.